Maggi: Early history

 Julius Maggi experimented for two years with different methods of mechanical and chemical processing of legumes and different mixtures.
-The results were presented to the representatives of the society on November 19, 1884.
+The results were presented to the representatives of the Society on 19 November 1884.
 They approved the results and signed a contract to exclusively recommend Maggi's legumes for a period of three years.
-Maggi in turn guaranteed a fixed price and regular product controls for sales in Switzerland.
-However, great success did not follow.
-The society was accused of representing the interests of a private company.
-The Maggi company, on the other hand, had difficulties challenging other suppliers of soup flour on the market, despite the support of the society.
+Maggi, in turn, guaranteed a fixed price and regular product controls for sales in Switzerland.
+However, the Society was accused of representing the interests of a private company.
+The Maggi company, on the other hand, had difficulties challenging other suppliers of soup powder on the market, despite support from the Society.

 Since 1884, Maggi has been offering flour made from protein-rich legumes, which can be cooked quickly by being roasted beforehand.
-Maggi was the first to bring protein-rich legume meals to the market, and followed up with a ready-made soup based on legume meals in 1886.
-After that Julius Maggi introduced bouillon concentrates, first in capsules, then in cubes.
-In 1897, Julius Maggi founded the company Maggi GmbH in Singen, Germany.
+Maggi was the first to bring such legume meals to the market.

 Expansion

-From 1885 he brought nine industrially produced types of legume flour onto the market.
-At the Swiss Culinary Art Exhibition in Zurich in 1885 he received the "First Class Diploma".
-In 1886, the first instant soups based on legume flour and Maggi seasoning followed as competition for the meat extract invented by Justus von Liebig.
-The first warehouses and branches abroad were founded, including in Singen in Baden in 1887.
+In 1885, Maggi brought nine industrially produced types of legume flour onto the market.
+In 1885, he received the "First Class Diploma" at the Swiss Culinary Art Exhibition in Zurich.
+In 1886, Maggi produced acid-hydrolyzed vegetable protein product industrially for the first time, producing the new "Maggi seasoning".
+The product combined with legume meals to make a ready-made soup as competition for the meat extract invented by Justus von Liebig.
+The first warehouses and branches abroad were founded, including Maggi GmbH in Singen, Germany in 1887.
 In order to obtain additional capital for the planned further expansion, the company was converted into a public limited company in 1889 with Julius Maggi as general director.
-In 1908 Maggi brought the bouillon cube onto the market.
+In 1908, Maggi brought the bouillon cube onto the market, replacing the bouillon concentrate capsules.

-Maggi introduced extensive social benefits that were unusual for the time, such as a canteen, workers' housing, company health insurance, widow's and old-age pensions, and in 1906 Saturdays off.
-In a strike at the Singen plant in 1907, Julius Maggi successfully mediated, accused the management of having lost "contact with the workforce" and suggested the establishment of a "workers' committee", an early form of the works council.
-In 1912 Maggi Singen signed the first collective agreement in the German food industry.
+Maggi introduced extensive social benefits that were unusual for the time, such as a canteen, workers' housing, company health insurance, widow's and old-age pensions, and no work on Saturdays, introduced in 1906.
+In a strike at the Singen plant in 1907, Maggi successfully mediated, accused the management of having lost "contact with the workforce" and suggested the establishment of a "workers' committee", an early form of the works council.
+In 1912, Maggi signed the first collective agreement in the German food industry.

-Company founder Julius Maggi lived mainly in Paris from 1902 and led the company to great success with new products in France.
+Maggi lived mainly in Paris from 1902 and led the company to great success with new products in France.
 The sales of pasteurized milk by the "Société laitière Maggi" amounted to 60 million liters in 1912, and the sales of bouillon cubes with the name KUB amounted to 6 million units a month in 1912.

 Shortly after Julius Maggi's death in 1912, the company was converted into a holding company, the Allgemeine MAGGI-Gesellschaft.

+In 1933, Maggi opened a new factory for sauce production in Le Blanc-Mesnil (France).
+In 1940, New Milford in the USA followed as the eleventh and last factory to be founded abroad.